PaxInstruments/nokia-phone-arduino-shield/notes.md

 - Set of adapters that are just PCBs with contacts and mayer level shifters that connect to a standard FTDI cable.
 - Put the whole Arduino in the battery compartment.
 The Arduino communicates with the phone over F-Bus and also to overther devices on the F-Bus.

-- Do we need a diode on the F-Bus TX line?
-See [http://www.greenwhitetech.co/gsm_tech5.php](http://www.greenwhitetech.co/gsm_tech5.php)

 ## Communication steps
 There are three steps.